 Immediately put a balloon on top of the 2 liter bottle and watch it inflate!!
 Kids love learning new things, especially when the learning is paired with something exciting at the end!

-My girls got a few things from Galileo Camps to try out that are just like a few of the experiments they do with the kids during camp!
-They got to build a bristle bot, and create a negative and positive battery plate to light up with little light with just a few items….now that is fun to see right in front of your very eyes!
+There they got to build a bristle bot, and create a negative and positive battery plate to light up with little light with just a few items.
+Now that is fun to see right in front of your very eyes!
 Great camp for innovative kids like mine and yours!

 For more easy recipes, tips and crafts please LIKE The Typical Mom on Facebook and follow me on Pinterest!
 You can also sign up for my free weekly newsletter which is packed with goodies I know you’ll love. 😉